Search

 Marquette Hubcap, 1929-1930

 Buick Motor Car Company built the Marquette from 1929 to 1931.
-It bridged a price gap between Buick and Oldsmobile.
+It bridged the price gap between Buick and Oldsmobile.
 Nicknamed the "Baby Buick," Marquette's introduction into the market was ill-fated.
 With the onset of the Great Depression and the vehicle cutting into Oldsmobile sales, General Motors executives ended the brand.

 - 1997 General Motors EV1 Electric Coupe - This was the most serious attempt to build an all-purpose electric car since the 1920s.
 General Motors built 1,117 cars between 1996 and 1999, leasing them to a loyal group that willingly adjusted to battery power's limitations.
 But GM concluded there were too few electric enthusiasts to support large-scale production and recalled all the cars by the end of 2003.
 EV1 users objected loudly, but to no avail.